 Where is the Seiser Alm?

 The Seiser Alm (in italian: Alpe di Siusi) is in the Alps of Italy and is the largest and highest alpine pasture in Europe.
-The 56 km² high plateau is located in the Sciliar area, in the Dolomites mountains of the province of Bolzano (South Tyrol) in northern Italy and is surrounded by the peaks of the Sciliar, Sassolungo and Sassopiatto.
+The 56 km² high plateau is located in the Sciliar area, in the Dolomites in Italy, mountains of the province of Bolzano (South Tyrol) in northern Italy and is surrounded by the peaks of the Sciliar, Sassolungo and Sassopiatto.
 The main villages are Alpe de Siusi, Castelrotto, Siusi allo Sciliar, Tires al Catinaccio and Fiè allo Sciliar.

-This beautiful region is worth a visit if you are particularly interested in cross-country skiing, as it offers 80 km of beautiful cross-country ski trails, a large area for hiking in summer and walks in winter, romantic horse-drawn sleigh rides, Alpine skiing with 20 ski and chair lifts and 62 km of ski slopes and 10 toboggan runs.
+Wintersport: this beautiful region is worth a visit if you are particularly interested in cross-country skiing, as it offers 80 km of beautiful cross-country ski trails, a large area for hiking in summer and walks in winter, romantic horse-drawn sleigh rides, Alpine skiing with 20 ski and chair lifts and 62 km of ski slopes and 10 toboggan runs.

 The climate here is characterized by mild winters and warm summers.
 The average temperature in January is -5°C and in July/August is 18°C (max ca. 30°C).